21isenough/LightningATM/README.md

 - [ ] Run certain functions in threads
 - [ ] Additional button for restart and shutdown
 - [ ] Find solution to work without jumper cables
-- [ ] Add encryption of admin.macaroon in idle mode
 - [ ] Add encrypted partition with sensible data
 - [ ] Check out BTCPay API to integrate backend
 #### Prio 3